A new mechanism for generating particle number asymmetry through interactions: A model with CP and particle number violating interaction

 where $\beta$ denotes inverse temperature, $1/T$, and $H$ is a Hamiltonian which includes linear term of fields,

 where $v_i$ is a constant.
 The linear term of fields in Eq.\eqref{Hnew} is prepared for the non-zero expectation value of fields.
+Note that the density operator in Eq.\eqref{rhospe} is not exactly the same as the thermal equilibrium one since in the Hamiltonian, the interaction part are not included.
 Since we assume three dimensional space is translational invariant, then the expectation value of the PNA depends on time $x^0$ and the initial time $t_0$.

-Next, one can write the expectation value of the PNA in Eq.\eqref{jvalue} in terms of Green's function and the mean fields\footnote{In reference \cite{Calzetta2008a}, their notations for $\Phi,\phi$ and $\varphi$ correspond to our notations $\phi,\bar{\phi}$ and $\varphi$, respectively.}, $\bar{\phi}$ \cite{Calzetta2008a},

-Eq.\eqref{def_trac_jrho} can be understood by writing original field as a sum of mean field and quantum field, $\phi=\bar{\phi}+\varphi$.
-The upper indices of the mean field and Green's function distinguish two different time paths in closed time path formalism \cite{Calzetta1988}.
-Then Eq.\eqref{jvalue} alters into\footnote{In Eq.\eqref{orGenj}, Re$[\ldots]$ indicates the real part.},
+As we will show later, the non-zero expectation value for the field $\phi_3$ leads to the time dependent condensation which is the origin of the non-equilibrium time evolution of the system.